 3. Maintain a good social network

-In summary, the symptoms of Alzheimer’s include memory and language impairment, and decreased ability to understand and remember.
+In summary, the symptoms of Alzheimer’s include memory and language impairment, as well as a decreased ability to understand and remember.
 These symptoms have a great impact on the individual, family members, and friends.

 It is highly recommended that elderly people regularly eat a balanced diet, exercise moderately, actively participate in social activities, communicate more with family and friends, and exercise their brain capacity to prevent or guard against the occurrence of the disease.